myano/jenni/README.md

 For a list of contributions to the jenni fork see the file CREDITS.

-Sean B. Palmer, http://inamidst.com/sbp/ forked by Michael Yanovich, https://yanovich.net/
+Sean B. Palmer, http://inamidst.com/sbp/ forked by yano, https://yanovich.net/